 Ordering from our website should be a simple and painless process.
-We have written a detailed guide that can be found here.

 After your glasses have been constructed in our laboratory they are posted directly to you and will take on average 10 working days.
 Prescription Sunglasses may take anywhere from 1-4 weeks to complete, due to specialised glazing and of course depending on frame availability.